donovanreid1/Foxcorp/readme.md

 terraform plan
 terraform apply

-The powershell code will have to be changed to match the subscription.
+The Terraform code will have to be changed to match the current subscription.